SoftUni-Internal/interactive-content/EN/04-Iterators-and-Comparators/02-Comparators.md

 That approach allows us to implement **multiple sorting sequences**.

-Keeping in mind that the Comparator is an external class means that it **won’t affect the original class**.
+Keep in mind that the Comparator is an external class means that it **won’t affect the original class**.

 In the following example, we compare **two Student objects** by student age.